shitilestan/apiTools/README.md

 After designing the action, call those methods in the method

     $api->actions($action, $actions);
-After that you have to display the output
+After that you have to display the output (Response id json) ` $api->showResponse();`
-` $api->showResponse();`